Vathh/zajavka_ogarnizerAPI/README.md

 # zajavka_ogarnizerAPI

-REST API umożliwiające pobranie losowych danych na rzecz działania aplikacji zajavka_ogarnizer.
+A REST API that allows fetching random data for the operation of the zajavka_ogarnizer application.
 </br>

-Aplikacja umożliwia pobranie obiektów klas away_work, service, order, client.
+The application allows retrieval of objects such as away_work, service, order, and client.